weak-head/m4b-maker/README.md

 ## m4bulk

-This script automates the batch conversion of audiobook directories to M4B format, utilizing the `m4bify` tool for individual file processing.
-It efficiently handles multiple audiobook directories within a specified root directory, enhancing performance through parallel processing.
+`m4bulk` automates batch conversion of audiobook folders to M4B format using `m4bify`.
+It scans a root directory for audiobook folders and processes them efficiently with parallel execution.

-Major features:
+Key features:

-- *Optimized Parallel Processing*: Distributes conversion tasks across worker threads to utilize multi-core system resources.
+- *Parallel Processing*: Splits tasks across multiple threads to take advantage of multi-core systems.
-- *Customizable Conversion Settings*: Supports user-defined options for `m4bify`, offering flexibility in configuring bitrate, chapter generation, and other parameters.
+- *Custom Settings*: Lets you customize `m4bify` options, like bitrate and chapter generation.
-- *Automated Directory Detection*: Identifies audiobook directories within the specified root folder.
+- *Automated Folder Detection*: Automatically finds audiobook directories in the root folder.
-- *Comprehensive Logging*: Generates detailed logs for each audiobook conversion, saved alongside their respective source directories for easy tracking.
+- *Detailed Logs*: Creates logs for each conversion and saves them in the source folder for easy reference.

 **Syntax**